FreedomIntelligence/Medical_NLP/README.md

 **Availability and implementation**: We make the pre-trained weights of BioBERT freely available at https://github.com/naver/biobert-pretrained, and the source code for fine-tuning BioBERT available at https://github.com/dmis-lab/biobert.

 #### sci-bert
+论文题目：SCIBERT: A Pretrained Language Model for Scientific Text

 [论文地址](https://arxiv.org/abs/1903.10676)

 [项目地址](https://github.com/allenai/scibert/)